shelleywong/CSCI211-Course-Materials/Labs/lab08.md

 }
 ```

-Update your program so that it calls `atoi()` to convert the string to an integer and adds it to the total (as above).
-This step should be completed **after** your program verifies that all the characters in a given string are digits.<br>
+Update your program so that it calls `atoi()` to convert the string to an integer and adds it to the total (as above) -- this step should be completed **after** your program verifies that all the characters in a given string are digits (legal integers).<br>

 Submit `add.cpp` to Turnin.